swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/introduction.md

 ## State of the MLOps process

-At the beginning of this part, the following issues remain:
+Now that the experiment runs locally, the next step is to make it collaborative and reproducible in the cloud.
+In this part, you will address the following
+issues:

 - [ ] Codebase requires manual download and setup
 - [ ] Dataset requires manual download and placement